google/mangle/docs/spec_datamodel.md

 This section describes the Mangle data model.
 Mangle includes datalog as a language fragment.
-This means you can write datalog programs in Mangle, but you can also write programs that can do more that datalog.
+This means you can write datalog programs in Mangle, but you can also write programs that can do more than datalog.

 This is an important distinction: as expressed in the [Rule of Least Power](http://www.w3.org/2001/tag/doc/leastPower), there